Rio Airways: Labor issues

 Rio operated various aircraft types through its history and initially flew single piston engine Piper Cherokee Six and twin piston engine Beech 18 aircraft.
 Turboprop aircraft were then operated, including the Beechcraft 99 until 1977 followed by de Havilland Canada DHC-6 Twin Otters, Fairchild Swearingen Metroliners (Metro II models), de Havilland Canada DHC-7 Dash 7s and Beechcraft 1900Cs.

 Incidents

 On January 12, 1971, a Rio Airways flight from Dallas crashed on short approach to the Killeen Municipal airport, injuring several people, including the chancellor of MH-B College.
-The flight descended below the approach minimum altitude in fog and struck the ground about a quarter mile short of the runway, slid across Highway 190 and came to rest on the airport boundary fence.
+The flight descended below the approach minimum altitude in fog and struck the ground about a quarter mile (one-half kilometer) short of the runway, slid across Highway 190 and came to rest on the airport boundary fence.

 On February 15, 1983, an Iranian man, Hussein Shey Kholya, hijacked a Rio Airways flight from Killeen to Dallas/Fort Worth.
 The plane landed in Nuevo Laredo.